 - Fixed a problem with metafile rendering when glyph offsets were wrongly read for EMF_EXTTEXTOUT record with glyph indices

-- Fixed a problem with processing of control character (U+0019) in the text when rendering
+- Fixed a problem with the processing of control character (U+0019) in the text when rendering

 - Fixed a problem with Adobe “Fast Find” function (words searching) in rendered PDF documents